tajpatel58/NLP-Specialisation/Course 3: NLP with Sequence Models/lstm.md

 ### General Comments
 - The above describes a single LSTM unit, we would repeat the above for every input in our vector.
 - The idea is part of the old data is retained by this long term memory but also gets rid of the exploding gradient problem.
+- As the long term memory is retained, which is made up of the contributions of each input, the final prediction is made up of a summary of the inputs. (which is what we want from RNNs).